deleeuw/jansweb/content/post/news/_index.md

 # Workshop (2026-04-24)

-On April 10, on occasion of my 80th birthday, my old department organized a [workshop](https://deleeuwworkshop.stat.ucla.edu)
+On April 10, to celebrate my 80th birthday, my old department organized a [workshop](https://deleeuwworkshop.stat.ucla.edu) he presentations are now online at <https://deleeuwworkshop.stat.ucla.edu/#schedule>.

-> Algorithms & Innovations in Data Science
-> to celebrate the legacy of Jan de Leeuw

-The presentations are now online at <https://deleeuwworkshop.stat.ucla.edu/#schedule>.
 I once more, and probably for the last time, flew to LA.
 It was good to see old friends, to meet new faculty and students, and to mosey around in familiar surroundings.
 I had a good time.

+# Matrix Decomposition (2026-04-24)

+<https://github.com/deleeuw/decomp> has R code and paper for matrix
+approximation of Y by X in the Kronecker norm tr R(Y-X)C(Y-X)', with R and C positive semi-definite matrices.
+Subroutines for various choices of X, including low-rank approximation, are in provided.